What Is Succession Planning and Why Is It Important?

 While a growth plan prepares your organization for the road ahead, it doesn’t help your employees grow with the organization.
 In other words, having a growth plan without a succession plan is like building a skyscraper and forgetting to add the elevator.

-By definition, succession planning is a strategy companies use to pass leadership roles down to other employees.
-An effective succession plan should equip the identified successors with the skills and knowledge they need to fulfill their future roles.
+Succession planning is a strategy companies use to pass leadership roles down to other employees.
+An effective succession plan should equip the identified team members with the skills and knowledge they need to fulfill their future roles.

+Research suggests that employees stay 41% longer at organizations that emphasize internal hiring.
 Knowing this, many organizations prefer to promote from within, and some even make it part of their company culture.
-These organizations and their employees benefit greatly from succession planning.
+These organizations and their employees benefit greatly from succession planning as they look ahead to who in the team may be ready for the next step with a little support.

 Succession planning is a great idea for any organization, regardless of its hiring philosophy.
 Here are some of the key benefits of having an effective succession plan in place: